- Study at Deakin

 Deakin University offers a six-week intensive Chinese language and culture program under the auspices of an agreement between Nanjing Normal University, China, and the Faculty of Arts and Education.
-The In-Country Program is conducted between November and January at Nanjing Normal University.
+The six-week Chinese in-country program 2013 will run from Monday 18 November to 27 December 2013.

 Units offered are at the second and third year levels (AIC287 and AIC388), as well as an advanced level (AIC390).
 Deakin University students receive two credit points for successful completion of these units.

 Dr Guo-qiang Liu's Powerpoint Presentation from the information session.

 China is an East Asian country.
 The capital is Beijing.
 The population is a little over 1.3 billion, with a relatively young median age of 32.7 years.

 Standard Chinese or Mandarin is the official language, while there are also several minority languages.

 Ethnic groups which make up China include Chinese 92% and other 8%.

 The climate is extremely diverse; tropical in the south to sub-arctic in the north.

 The west of China is mountainous with high plateaus and deserts.
 Plains, deltas and hills make up the east.

 Nanjing, meaning 'the southern capital', was the capital of eight dynasties (from the third century to the start of the fifteenth century).
 The city is on the Changjiang (Yangzi River), and there are many places of historical and cultural significance.